Picture

 The Problem

-A "Broken Handshake" between teams trapped in offline silos, dangerously compressing the 3-week strategic decision window.
+A "Broken Handshake" between teams trapped in offline silos, dangerously compressing the leadership strategic decision window.

 The Solution